 - a copy of the applicant’s most recent Italian passport (if available);

-- “Certificato storico di Cittadinanza” issued by the competent Italian Municipality, certifying possession and subsequent loss of citizenship;
+- “Certificato storico di Cittadinanza” issued by the competent Italian Municipality, certifying possession and subsequent loss of citizenship, an official statement certifying the reasons why the Municipality is unable to issue the aforementioned certificate;

 - Certificate of Naturalization, or equivalent documentation according to the local practice of the relevant foreign country (e.g., birth certificate accompanied by citizenship certification) indicating the date and reason of acquisition of foreign citizenship.